The Three Pillars, Garry Purchase

-Our Arts, Design & Architecture Indigenous Strategy, will guide our initiatives and hold us accountable on our commitments and promises.
+Our Arts, Design & Architecture Indigenous Strategy will guide our initiatives and hold us accountable to our commitments and promises.
 It speaks directly to the UNSW Indigenous Strategy’s three pillars: Culture and Country, Grow Our Own and Give Back.

 Please contact us if you have any queries or comments.